 A new Thai commercial by ‘Brand’s World’ company was recently shared on China’s social media.
 The touching ad campaign shows that starting a business comes with trial and error.
 It is yet another addition to Thailand’s rich collection of tear jerking and successful commercials that are shared on Weibo and strike a chord with netizens around the world.

-A Chinese ad campaign for washing detergent brand Qiaobi (俏比) that recently aired on TV and in cinemas is making its rounds on the internet, and is drawing much controversy for being “completely racist”.
+A Chinese ad campaign for washing detergent brand Qiaobi (俏比) that recently aired on TV and in cinemas has caused big controversy for being “completely racist”.
+Watch our Weivlog update on this issue here.

 How far would a Chinese company go to connect their brand to Papi Jiang, China’s rising Weibo superstar?
 Today’s ad auction showed that people are willing to pay millions to get their ad in one of the popular videos by Papi, who has become China’s national sweetheart.
 The staggering winning bid makes it clear: China’s ‘cyberstar economy’ is alive and kicking.